 And ALL of the tactics, from napalm to village burnings, used by the French were later copied verbatim by the Americans in what was for the Vietnamese people one long never-ending western-imposed hell on Earth.
 (From beginning to end, the Americans, despite Robert McNamara’s statistics, never came up with anything new to alter the battlefield; everything the French did from 1945-1955 the Americans did from 1963-1973, with the same results.
+The US Army’s unconventional Special Forces went in between these two periods to advise the nationalists over the communists, but when their casualties began to mount, the Americans turned to conventional thinking.
 It’s really hard for conventional militaries, so very heavily invested in enormous quantities of nifty machines made by civilian voters, to think unconventionally.
 The campaigns in North Africa, Europe, the Pacific and Korea had all instilled a certain inflexible mindset about “military power”.
 No one seemed to notice that, in all of those cases, the enemy was almost a conventional equal on the battlefield, not a grossly inferior force of very determined fighters operating in their own homeland.)
 The Vietnamese people were permanently trapped between two brutal oppressors – the unconventional Asian communists and the conventional western colonialists.
 To secure his country’s independence, Ho Chi Minh turned to communist China and Russia for the help he had hoped in vain to obtain from the Americans – resulting in the exact opposite of American objectives.
 The Americans, whose ideals instinctively told them that they were backing the wrong horse, nevertheless threw their support to the French.

 In 1959 two US Army advisors would be the first Americans (after the OSS man Dewey) to die in Vietnam, victims of a surprise night guerrilla attack at Bien Hoa.
 A few months later Kennedy became the President for the next two and a half years, serving until November 1963.
-He had gradually raised the number of military advisors in Vietnam from 1,000 to 16,000.
-Five years after his death, in 1968, American force levels in Vietnam reached a peak of 536,100 — 234,000 more than had been used for the major conventional war in Korea.
+During those two years he formalized both the Special Forces and the Peace Corps and gradually raised the number of military advisors in Vietnam from 1,000 to 16,000.
+Five years after his death, in 1968, American force levels in Vietnam reached a staggering peak of 536,100 — 234,000 more than had been used for the major conventional war in Korea.
 No European forces ever joined the Americans.
 Kennedy knew full well that the conflict in Vietnam was entirely unconventional and believed that only the US Army Special Forces were properly equipped and trained for such limited warfare, could properly train the South Vietnamese and Laotian forces to defend themselves in such a conflict.
 But the conventional experts in the US saw things differently.
 Eventually an Air Force general, steeped in carpet bombing, would proclaim, “We’ll save them alright… even if we have to kill every last one of the SOBs!”
-It didn’t take long for everyone to lose sight of the primary purpose of it all, in the interest of “winning” at any cost.
+It didn’t take long for everyone to lose sight of the primary purpose of it all, to help the Vietnamese stand up against communist encroachment, in the interest of “winning” at any cost.

 The critical mistake was made in 1963 when it became obvious that the ruthlessly oppressive and corrupt Diem regime in Saigon, despite its very strong anti-communist stance, was simply the wrong horse to back.
 At the very least, Diem’s brother Nhu had to go.
 But rather than take that opportunity to withdraw, the US condoned a military coup that began with the murder of both Diem brothers.
 Kennedy himself was murdered just 18 days later, and, in the continued absence of decent leaders for the South Vietnamese people, the US continued for another decade to back the wrong horse in a war that could never be won without the people.
 No subsequent leader ever emerged who had the better qualities and power of Diem (without his brother and his brother’s exceedingly abrasive wife).

 Regardless of your politics, it’s pretty difficult to conclude that the Vietnam War was a just war for the Vietnamese people.
 And, even considering the support provided to the other side by both communist China and communist Russia, quite obviously Vietnam had zero relationship to American national security.
 Even George Kennan, the guy who came up with the strategy of “containment” for Soviet expansionist communism, testified in 1966 in Congress, to no avail, against American objectives in Vietnam as futile and of little real significance.
 Soon after the fall of Saigon Americans turned their attention to the rescue from Cambodian Khmer Rouge of the US merchant ship Mayaquez that resulted in the deaths of 38 Americans.
+The dominos of Vietnam, Laos and Cambodia fell, and no one seemed to notice.
 After that, America’s first lost war was put as far out of mind as possible, so her “leaders” were fully prepared to repeat the mistakes of the past when Afghanistan and Iraq came up on their radar 25 years later.
-This time the Draft was not the biggest problem; it was those who had avoided the Draft who were now calling the political shots.
+This time the Draft was not the biggest problem; it was those who had avoided the Draft for Vietnam who were now calling the political, and military, shots.

 Footnote #4.
 Incompetent Diplomacy.
-In Egypt our diplomats kept blindly supporting the Muslim Brotherhood simply because it had the organizational capability to win election and despite the fact that the Muslim Brotherhood once in power was steadily moving the country in a definite direction ever stronger opposed by the vast majority of Egyptian citizens.
-That American intransigence, its obstinate faith in a western-style democracy for Egypt, its failure to recognize popular real world Egyptian dynamics, its inability (or unwillingness) to view the board from the other side, encouraged the Muslim Brotherhood to move even further against the wishes of the population – until there was no option left (short of civil war) except for the US-trained Egyptian military to step in and once again hold the country together for yet another “transitional period”.
+In Egypt our diplomats kept blindly supporting the Muslim Brotherhood simply because it had the organizational capability to win election and despite the fact that the Muslim Brotherhood once in power was steadily moving the country in a definite direction ever more strongly opposed by the vast majority of Egyptian citizens.
+That American intransigence, its obstinate faith in a western-style democracy for Egypt under orthodox Muslim rule, its failure to recognize popular real world Egyptian dynamics, its inability (or unwillingness) to view the board from the other side, encouraged the Muslim Brotherhood to move even further against the wishes of the population – until there was no option left (short of civil war) except for the US-trained Egyptian military to step in and once again hold the country together for yet another “transitional period”.
 And once it did step in, neither the military or the majority of Egyptians or the remaining civilian leadership had much regard for the Americans and their crude and inflexible schoolbook dogma.
-Today America is not welcome in Egypt, and for very good “diplomatic” reason.
+Today America is not welcome in Egypt, and for very good “diplomatic” reasons.

 (The US Embassy in Baghdad is the biggest diplomatic embarrassment in world history, surpassing anything even the Romans ever invented; only incredibly naïve and ignorant super-spoiled Americans could ever have dreamed up such an asinine creation.
 Can anyone imagine such a huge walled fortress covering 104 prime acres in northwest Washington manned by an army of 20,000 diplomats operating with full immunity, all being supplied daily by speeding convoys escorted by heavily armed mercenaries wearing black masks in armored vehicles coming and going from the Baltimore docks?
 The greatest failing of contemporary Americans is their inability, or unwillingness, to view the board from the vantage of the other side.
 The supreme arrogance is simply breathtaking.)